Method pages

 This tab renders a visual representation of the method.
 By default, this is done in the traditional Diagrams style with all hunt bells plus a single working bell drawn in coloured lines.
 The method's grid, which consists of a single lead/division with all bells drawn in coloured lines, is also shown by default.

 The appearance of the blue line display is highly customisable.
-For more information about how to adjust the display style, see Customising blue lines.
+For more information about how to adjust the display style, see Customising the blue line.

 Note